 If you’re ever unclear on how that rule works, just hover over the “?” in the Live Chat window:

-Now that we’ve got that out of the way, here’s a quick overview of 2 features that can help improve your experience with Live Chat.
+Now that we’ve got that out of the way, here’s a quick overview of two features that can help improve your experience with Live Chat.

 Live Chat Behavior Setting